Azure-Samples/azure-search-openai-demo/README.md

+# This is the main branch for GovGPT, powered by Callaghan Innovation
+## This code is based on Microsoft's azure-search-openai-demo code, with significant modification.
+Some tweaks may be pushed back to the main rep. You can find previous versions in the other branches, as well as iterative tweaks we've made to front-end design.
+MINOR versioning (x.N.x) represents significant changes from the previous version.
+PATCH versioning (x.x.N) represents UI updates.
+Major versioning (N.x.x) will be used if this product reaches a production-level deployment.

 # ChatGPT-like app with your data using Azure OpenAI and Azure AI Search (Python)

 This solution's backend is written in Python.
 There are also [**JavaScript**](https://aka.ms/azai/js/code), [**.NET**](https://aka.ms/azai/net/code), and [**Java**](https://aka.ms/azai/java/code) samples based on this one.
 Learn more about [developing AI apps using Azure AI Services](https://aka.ms/azai).